SantiagoSR-1/FinTech-ETF-Analyzer/README.md

 ## Installation Guide

-Before using the loan qualifier application, the following packages must be installed:
+Before using the running the analysis, the following packages must be installed:

 *    pip install SQLAlchemy
 *    conda install -c conda-forge voila